 "A more likely scenario would be to sell your home and move into a flex lease rental until you close on the new apartment, then move in,” Bateman adds.

-Among the reasons why wrapping up the sale of your first place might not make sense for you: You haven't found a buyer, there is a time constraint (like moving out of your studio before the twins are born), or maybe there is a deal too good to pass up.
+Wrapping up the sale of your first place might not work for if you haven't found a buyer, there is a time constraint (like moving out of your studio before the twins are born), or there is a deal too good to pass up.

-When you already own an apartment, your first challenge is likely scraping together the downpayment.
-Then you'll need to get approved by the board (mostly a co-op issue) and get approved for financing if you're taking out a mortgage.
+When you already own an apartment, your first challenge is likely scraping together the down payment.
+Then you'll need to get approved by the board (a co-op issue) and get approved for financing if you're taking out a mortgage.

-How do you come up with at least 20% of the purchase price to offer up as the downpayment if most of your cash is tied up in the apartment you already own?
+So how do you come up with at least 20 percent of the purchase price to offer up as the down payment if most of your cash is tied up in the apartment you already own?

 Do your own laundry instead of sending it out?
-Save that proverbial $20 bucks a week by skipping the Starbucks?
-For a major purchase like an apartment in New York City, none of that is going to do anybody any good.
+Save that proverbial 20 bucks a week by skipping the Starbucks?
+For a major purchase like an apartment in New York City, none of that is going to do any good.

-That’s not to say you shouldn’t tap into the resources you may have had the first time around.
-If your parents and/ or any other family member can gift you any portion of the downpayment, that is probably the most straightforward way to go according to our experts, and the gift recipient never pays taxes on the gifted money.
-(The taxes might be owed by the gift giver, but there are exemptions up to certain amounts.)
+That’s not to say you shouldn’t tap into the resources you had the first time around.
+If your parents and/or any other family member can gift you any portion of the down payment, that is probably the most straightforward way to go according to our experts, and the gift recipient never pays taxes on the gifted money.
+(Taxes might be owed by the gift giver, but there are exemptions up to certain amounts.)

-Think of it as crowd funding.
-After all, Dodge is selling cars through a “registry” and someone is trying to buy real estate for a museum this way, too.
-It may be worth a try, especially if you fully intend to pay the money back.
+Think of it as crowd-funding.
+It may be worth a try, especially if you can realistically pay the money back.

-Short of asking near strangers to fund your real estate purchase, though, there are a few other avenues to consider.
-We’re not saying they are all great avenues, but these include:
+Short of asking relatives to fund your real estate purchase, though, there are a few other avenues to consider.
+We’re not saying they are all great avenues, but they include: